 - Identify and cultivate intentional, meaningful and authentic relationships

-- Embrace happenstance and serendipity in the process
+- Embrace happenstance and serendipity

 - Develop a cohesive narrative and practice telling your unique, personal story